risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    - exposed ports

-   labels - to be applied to better orginize objects, key-value pairs that can be attached to objects during creation or after,  if multiple - no keys duplication on a single object,
+   labels - to be applied to better organize objects, key-value pairs that can be attached to objects during creation or after,  if multiple - no keys duplication on a single object,

-   to apply new label (here env) to specific pod use ``kubectl label pods $podName env=prod``
+   to apply a new label (here env) to specific pod use ``kubectl label pods $podName env=prod``

    label selector can be used to filter through the cluster objects ``kubectl get pods --show-labels``